Azure-Samples/ms-identity-python-django-tutorial/README.md

 page_type: sample
 languages:
   - python
-  - django
 products:
   - azure
   - azure-active-directory
   - microsoft-identity-platform
   - msal-python
-name: Enable your Python Django web app to sign in users to your Azure Active Directory tenant with the Microsoft identity platform
+name: "Enable your Python Django web app to sign in users and call Microsoft Graph with the Microsoft identity platform"
-urlFragment: ms-identity-python-django-webapp-authentication
+urlFragment: "ms-identity-python-django-webapp-authentication"
-description: "This sample demonstrates a Python Django web app that signs in users to your Azure AD tenant with the Microsoft identity platform"
+description: "This sample demonstrates a Python Django web app that signs in users to your Azure AD tenant, obtains an access token to call MS Graph with the Microsoft identity platform"
 ---
 # Enable your Python Django web app to sign in users and call Microsoft Graph with the Microsoft identity platform